Ibrahimo99/DS-and-Algorithm-Course-Work-/README.md

 select from the console an option from 1 to 4 and has the choice to repeat the process again.
 Option 4 allows the user to quit the application.

-5. Lastly, the Javadoc is located in the “docs” folder.
+5. Lastly, the Javadoc is located in the "doc" folder.
 To view it, simply click on the index page.